AICONSlab/roodmri/README.md

 After producing a csv/dataframe with segmentation results, you can use the `calculate_metrics` function to generate a suite of benchmarking metrics:

 ```
+from pathlib import Path

+import pandas as pd

+from roodmri.metrics import calculate_metrics

 data_path = '/home/user/data/model_evaluation_results.csv'   # change to location of csv
 save_path = '/home/user/benchmarking/'   # change to desired location of output files
 df = pd.read_csv(data_path)